hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 The response will also include a movement reference number.

-These APIs will receive new ENS submissions or amendments and will return a response or and error message for the end-user.
+These APIs will receive new ENS submissions or amendments and will return a response or an error message for the end-user.

 ## Overview

-Traders importing goods into the UK must provide the UK customs authorities with advance information by submitting an ENS before bringing goods into the UK.
+Traders moving goods into Great Britain need to make an entry summary declaration.
+To submit the declaration traders must be registered with the S&S GB service.

 S&S GB handles digital communications between customs administrators and carriers (or their appointed representatives), and is designed to incorporate the: